polipones/pod-hugo-main-website/content/freetime-activities/ping-pong-table-football-billiard/index.en.md

 1. Access to the football and ping-pong room of the Pod-O-Lee club of the CTU Student Union (furthermore referred to as the football room) is allowed only to members of the Pod-O-Lee club.
 By entering the room, they confirm their acceptance of the Operating Rules and Regulations for the use of the football room of the Pod-O-Lee Club of the CTU Student Union (furthermore referred to as the Operating Rules) and agree to follow by them.
 2. User means any person who is present in the football room.
-3. Borrower means a member of the Pod-O-Lee club who makes a reservation using the [Olymp reservation system](https://olymp.pod.cvut.cz).
+3. Borrower means a member of the Pod-O-Lee club who makes a reservation using the [reservation system](https://hydra.pod.cvut.cz/reservations/).
 The football tables and the ping-pong table are the property of the Administration of Purpose-built Facilities of the CTU in Prague (furthermore referred to as the SU).
 4. A key is used to enter the football room.
 Each borrower of the football room must make a reservation in the reservation system before coming to the football room, then contact the administrator of the game rooms (furthermore referred to as the administrator) in order to borrow the keys.
 By accepting the keys to the room, the borrower agrees to comply with all the provisions of these Operating Regulations and agrees with all the obligations set out in these Operating Regulations.
 By entering the room, all visitors agree to the making of a video recording which may be used in the event of a breach of any of the rules.
 The handling of CCTV footage is covered in IP5/2022 CCTV.
 5. The opening hours of the football room are 7:00am to 10:00pm.
 Exceptions may be made by agreement with the administrator.
 6. The user is obliged to keep order in the football room.